NEWLY DIAGNOSED

 Locally advanced

-The cancer has grown into nearby structures or blood vessels, or is difficult to remove safely with surgery at this time.
+The cancer has grown into nearby structures, lymph nodes, or blood vessels, or is difficult to remove safely with surgery at this time.

 Metastatic